 One of the ways these hair cells can be damaged is by inflammation and narrowing of the blood vessels in the inner ear.
 This damage is irreversible, meaning the hearing loss is permanent.
 Some of this hearing loss is natural as we age, but poor dental health habits can accelerate the process.

-Bacteria from dental infections and periodontal disease can also lead to heart disease, heart attack, stroke and diabetes.
+Bacteria from dental infections and periodontal disease can also lead to heart disease, heart attack, stroke, and diabetes.
 Make sure you’re in the habit of flossing daily and brushing properly at least twice daily.
-Having a professional teeth cleaning is an essential part of good oral hygiene as well.
+Having professional teeth cleaning is an essential part of good oral hygiene as well.